Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 A silvery-speckled, deep-bodied, slab-sided sunfish with a large mouth.
 The upper jaw reaches past the middle of the eye when the mouth is closed.
 It usually has a dark back with many green or blackish spots unevenly spaced over the sides.
 There are no distinct vertical bars as in white crappie.
-The body is somewhat deeper in proportion to its length, and the dorsal, tail, and anal fins are strongly netted with black giving the appearance of a dark-colored fin with many whitish spots.
+The body is somewhat deeper in proportion to its length, and the dorsal, tail, and anal fins are strongly netted with black making it look like a dark-colored fin with many whitish spots.
 The spiny dorsal and soft dorsal fins are broadly connected without being notched.
 The anal fin is nearly as long and as large as the dorsal fin and has 6 spines.
 The dorsal fin has 7 or 8 dorsal spines, and the length of the dorsal fin base is equal to the distance from the eye to the front of the dorsal fin.

-The black crappie is distributed throughout Iowa, though rare in the Missouri River basin in the western portion of the state.
+Throughout Iowa, though rare in the Missouri River basin in the western portion of the state.
 It is common in clear rivers, natural lakes, reservoirs and backwater sloughs of the Mississippi River.

 3 lbs, 14 oz, 18 in. - Three Mile Lake, Union County, 6/5/2013 - Dale Klein, Omaha, Nebraska.

-Fish in brushy areas, if you aren't getting snagged often, you aren't fishing where the fish are!
+Fish in brushy areas, if you aren't getting snagged often, you aren't fishing where the fish are.

-Black crappie are intolerant of turbid waters and are nearly always found in the clearer lakes and streams in Iowa.
+Black crappie are intolerant of turbid waters and are almost always found in the clearer lakes and streams in Iowa.
 It is common to abundant in the natural lakes and the backwater sloughs of the upper Mississippi River.
-It is common in certain eastern Iowa rivers but rare in western streams.
+It is common in certain eastern Iowa rivers, but rare in western streams.
 Most man-made recreational lakes have black crappie, but their abundance depends upon water clarity.
 Few lakes have only one crappie species.

 Black crappies need clear water, abundant cover such as submerged timber or aquatic vegetation and sandy or mucky bottoms.
 It has adapted well to impoundments and reservoirs, particularly clear stream-fed arms of reservoirs, with large growths of aquatic vegetation and little turbidity or siltation.
 In Wisconsin, the black crappie prefers clear, deep, cool waters.
 Whereas in Ohio, small populations are in base or low gradient portions of large streams.

 Spawning requirements for black crappie are nearly the same as those of white crappie, but the nest size is slightly more shallow.
 The nest is usually built in 3 to 8 feet of water.
-Black crappie spawn at water temperatures of 58 to 64 degrees F. Female black crappie may have up to 150,000 eggs, but 20,000 to 60,000 eggs are more common.
+Black crappie spawn at water temperatures of 58 to 64 degrees.
+Female black crappie may have up to 150,000 eggs, but 20,000 to 60,000 eggs are more common.
 Nests of both crappie species usually have similar-sized egg masses.